 A lack of proper eyesight has direct effects for those affected by it; a reduction in productivity at work, a closing-off of new opportunities, a reduction in quality of life, a possible deterioration in general health and possibly preventable blindness.

 The scale of the problem is massive - the World Health Organization has pinpointed refractive error (the technical term for improperly corrected vision) as the number one cause of low vision in the world today, and the second greatest cause of preventable blindness after cataracts.
-Estimates place the number of people who need vision correction (or will need it in the future) and lack it at well over one billion.
+Estimates place the number of people who need vision correction and lack it at well over one billion.

 The problem is set to get worse, as epidemiological studies have determined that refractive error is on the rise as the populations of developing nations become more urban.
 Increasing life expectancy will also cause an increase in the number of people who will suffer from presbyopia - the inability to focus on close objects, requiring reading glasses.